Jerrysuper123/The-Almanack-of-Naval-Ravikant-Summary/README.md

 This summarizes the learnings from the book.

+## “Clear thinker” is a better compliment than “smart.”
+`The really smart thinkers are clear thinkers.
+They understand the basics at a very, very fundamental level.
+I would rather understand the basics really well than memorize all kinds of complicated concepts I can’t stitch together and can’t rederive from the basics.
+If you can’t rederive concepts from the basics as you need them, you’re lost.
+You’re just memorizing.
+[4] The advanced concepts in a field are less proven.
+We use them to signal insider knowledge, but we’d be better off nailing the basics.
+[11] `

 ## Happiness from peace, which comes from a place of lacks nothing
 "Today, I believe happiness is really a default state.
 Happiness is there when you remove the sense of something missing in your life.
 We are highly judgmental survival-and-replication machines.